michael-collins/feeling-responsive/collections/_assignments/verb-noun-text.md

 ## Instructions

  1. Watch linked tutorials in learning resources.
+    * These are not step-by-step tutorials for how to complete the assignment, rather they give you an understanding of Blender tools and concepts that you can use to solve the exercise requirements.
+This is not an animation exercise, so please do not submit an animation.
  2. Create a new project folder.
+ 3. Practice modeling, texturing, lighting, and rendering an abstract or surrealist composition.
+Include the following in your Blender scene:
+    * **Polygonal objects:** Model abstract and architectural objects using polygon modeling techniques you have learned.
+You can also experiment with boolean modifiers and curve tools.
+At least one of the polygonal objects must use a PBR texture pack that includes a **base color**, **normal**, **roughness**, and may also include other textures as well like **metalness** and **ambient occlusion**, and **height**.
+Follow tutorials to learn how to apply them to your model.
- 3. Use the [random material generator](https://perchance.org/building-material) to get a minimum of three material ideas to use in your scene.
-You can use these as your materials for your scene models, and can also choose additional materials that you are interested in using in your scene (IE - if you really want to use gold as a material, you can it in addition to the materials from the generator website)
+    * **Minimum of three PBR Materials:** Use the [random material generator](https://perchance.org/building-material) to get a minimum of three material ideas to use in your scene.
+You can use these as your materials for your scene models, and can also choose additional materials that you are interested in using in your scene (IE - if you really want to use gold as a material, you can it in addition to the materials from the generator website).
- 4. Add abstract shapes and primitives.
-You can experiment with boolean modifiers, curve tools.
- 5. Add text using the Text tool in Blender.
+    * **Typography:** Add text using the Text tool in Blender.
+    * **Curves with geometry:** Add curves and configure their geometry attributes to create procedural shapes based on bezier and other curves.
+    * **Lighting:** Use either HDRI lighting or Blender's sky node to light the scene.
+    * **Background elements:** Background elements can include a floor, backdrop, terrain features, and/or other elements that help build a composition.
- 6. Inspiration:
+ 4. Inspiration:
     * [Behance.net](https://www.behance.net/search?search=3d%20type)
     * [36 Days of Type](https://www.instagram.com/36daysoftype/)
     * [Course Website Artist List](https://michaelcollins.xyz/3d-digital-studio-master/resources/inspiration/)
- 7. At least one of the objects must use a PBR texture pack that includes a **base color**, **normal**, **roughness**, and may also include other textures as well like **metalness** and **ambient occlusion**, and **height**.
-Follow tutorials to learn how to apply them to your model.
- 8. Save your material texture packs to a folder called **textures** in your project folder.
+ 5. Save your material texture packs to a folder called **textures** in your project folder.
- 9. Add lights and adjust the background elements or color to enhance the composition.
+ 6. Add lights and adjust the background elements or color to enhance the composition.
-10. Render using cycles
+ 7. Render using cycles
-11. Configure your render camera with a pleasing focal length and compose your layout.
+ 8. Configure your render camera with a pleasing focal length and compose your layout.
-12. Configure the render settings **sampling** to be high enough to reduce noise.
+ 9. Configure the render settings **sampling** to be high enough to reduce noise.
 Somewhere between 250 and 750 should give good results.
-13. Render and import the image into Photoshop to adjust saturation, contrast.
+10. Render and import the image into Photoshop to adjust saturation, contrast.
-14. Save the render as **_LASTNAME_-type-material.png**, etc. in the project folder.
+11. Save the render as **_LASTNAME_-pbr.png**, etc. in the project folder.
 Name the files in an organized in a logical way.
-15. Remove large Photoshop files that you may have in the project folder before compressing for upload.
+12. Remove large Photoshop files that you may have in the project folder before compressing for upload.
-16. Save the 3D scene file as **_LASTNAME_-type-material** in the project folder.
+13. Save the 3D scene file as **_LASTNAME_-pbr** in the project folder.
-17. Compress the project folder once you’ve completed the tutorial and rename it **_LASTNAME_-type-material.zip.**
+14. Compress the project folder once you’ve completed the tutorial and rename it **_LASTNAME_-pbr.zip.**
-18. Upload the .zip file to the assignment dropbox.
+15. Upload the .zip file to the assignment dropbox.
-19. Double check that you've included all files and that your .zip file can be downloaded and opened.
+16. Double check that you've included all files and that your .zip file can be downloaded and opened.